Connect with us

 Divorce is an opportunity to learn more about you and your choices to take a step closer to personal success.

-In fact, for many, divorce is a necessary step in that journey towards success.
+In fact, for many, divorce is a necessary step in that journey toward success.

-If you keep choosing the same person, or the same type of person, or if you keep behaving in the same way that brings you the same results, rather than throws up your hands and throw in the towel, use the failed dates to learn more about who you are and what you need.
+If you keep choosing the same person or the same type of person, or if you keep behaving in the same way that brings you the same results, rather than give up, use the failed dates to learn more about yourself.

 Self-knowledge is one of the best ways to achieve success, and when dates fail, you get to process why they failed and what your part in their failure was.